vincbeaulieu/TinyScanner-Connector/README.md

 - Sync: Will download missing files only.
 (If a file was modified but use the same name as the old one, deleting this particular file is necessary before using the "Sync" option).
 - Download: Will overwrite the whole directory with the content of the server (Redownload all files).

+# To download the app:
+You simply need to download the TinyScanner.zip file, and unzip it on your computer.